-If you do not pay in full when you file your tax return, you will receive written notice of the amount you owe, a bill.
-This bill starts the collection process, which continues until your account is satisfied or until the IRS may no longer legally collect the tax; for example, when the time period for collection has expired.
+If you don't pay your tax in full when you file your tax return, you'll receive a bill for the amount you owe.
+This bill starts the collection process, which continues until your account is satisfied or until the IRS may no longer legally collect the tax; for example, when the time or period for collection expires.

 The first notice you receive will be a letter that explains the balance due and demands payment in full.
-It will include the amount of the tax, plus any penalties and interest added to your unpaid balance from the date the tax was due.
-You may pay the amount due by sending the IRS a check or money order, payable to the United States Treasury, with a copy of the notice.
+It will include the amount of the tax, plus any penalties and interest accrued on your unpaid balance from the date the tax was due.

-If you cannot full pay under an installment agreement you may propose an Offer in Compromise (OIC).
-An OIC is an agreement between a taxpayer and the IRS that resolves the taxpayer's tax liability by payment of an agreed upon reduced amount.
-For additional information on OICs refer to Topic 204.
+If you can't full pay under an installment agreement, you may propose an offer in compromise (OIC).
+An OIC is an agreement between a taxpayer and the IRS that resolves a taxpayer's tax liability by payment of an agreed upon reduced amount.
+Before an offer can be considered, all filing and payment requirements must be current.
+Taxpayers in an open bankruptcy proceeding aren't eligible.
+To confirm eligibility, you may use the Offer in Compromise Pre-Qualifier tool.
+For additional information on OICs, refer to Topic 204.

-It is important to contact us and make arrangements to pay the tax due voluntarily.
-If you do not contact us, we may take action to collect the liability.
+It's important to contact us and make arrangements to pay the tax due voluntarily.
+If you don't contact us, we may take action to collect the taxes.
+For example:

 - Filing a Notice of Federal Tax Lien